lbryio/lbry-sdk/README.md

 ## Installing LBRY

-We've provided binaries for Windows, macOS, and Debian-based Linux.
+We provide binaries for Windows, macOS, and Debian-based Linux.

 | Windows | macOS | Linux |
 | --- | --- | --- |